Digitalgeek-hack/Chatify/README.md

 This project is licensed under the MIT License.

 # Author
-Created with passion by *Darrell Mucheri.* Feel free to reach out for collaboration or feedback!
+Created with passion by *jarix 🇨🇲.* Feel free to reach out for collaboration or feedback!